 Disclaimer: I am NOT a veterinarian, just an animal owner & lover sharing my opinions and experiences.
 Any advice on caring for animals or diagnosing & treating medical conditions for animals should be evaluated by a trained veterinarian.
 Whenever possible, you should always have your sick or injured bird evaluated & treated by a trained professional.

 When you place your chick order online, most hatcheries will give you the option of adding vaccinations for your newly hatched babies.
-Many local breeders will offer the same.
+Quality local breeders will offer the same.
 What is the vaccination for and should you do it?
 Are there other vaccines that chicken keepers should consider?

 Marek’s is a very common chicken disease.
 It is actually the #1 disease related killer among chickens and is prevalent in every country.
-Highly contagious, it will kill nearly all the infected and could leave the survivors blind or paralyzed.
+Highly contagious, it will kill nearly all the birds infected and could leave the survivors blind or paralyzed.
 The survivors will also be carriers for the disease for the rest of their life.
 There is no treatment for Marek’s.
 All you can do is try to ease the symptoms (weight loss, paralysis, cloudy eyes, tumors) while waiting for the inevitable.
 Most vets would recommend euthanizing the animal, and possibly the entire flock, to avoid unnecessary suffering.

 Thankfully, there is a vaccine that when given in the first 24 hours of life can prevent this disease in nearly all cases.
 I would highly recommend you add this vaccination for all your chicks.